Skip to main content

 • To be considered a Northwestern alum, you must have completed an undergraduate, graduate, or doctoral degree from Northwestern University.
 Graduates of Northwestern University certificate programs are not eligible to participate.

-• The Northwestern alumni founders invited to participate as finalists must fully commit to participate in-person on Friday, July 19, 2024, for the Finals Public Showcase at Northwestern’s educational space in San Francisco, CA and must serve as the lead pitch presenters (non-alumni co-founders can participate in the Q&A).
+• The Northwestern alumni founders invited to participate as finalists must fully commit to participate in-person for the Finals Public Showcase at Northwestern’s educational space in San Francisco, CA and must serve as the lead pitch presenters (non-alumni co-founders can participate in the Q&A).

 • Ventures must have less than $2 million USD in annual revenue.